mcgooz/SousChef/README.md

 </details>

 <details>
     <summary>/media/</summary>

-The files contained in the two sub-folders are the user-uploaded images.
+The files contained in the two sub-folders are user-uploaded images.

 </details>